 Set in North Carolina in the 1950s and 1960s, Where the Crawdads Sing follows Kya, a young girl branded 'Marsh Girl' by locals after she learns to live independently after being abandoned by her family as a child.

 After fending for herself and getting to know the ecosystems in the marshlands like no one else, Kya starts putting her knowledge down on paper and illustrating her own books.
-But her lonely existence leaves her an outcast in the local town, and so when a local man is found murdered, Kya quickly finds herself the prime suspect for the crime.
+But her lonely existence leaves her an outcast in the local town, and so when a man is found murdered, Kya quickly finds herself the prime suspect for the crime.

-What does Where the Crawdads Sing mean?
+What does the phrase Where the Crawdads Sing mean?

 Where The Crawdads Sing is an old saying and is something Delia Owen's own mother used to say.
 Fans who have also read the book will remember it is also a phrase that Tate says in chapter 17 of the novel.